 Save on realtor fees

 Thankfully, there's a way to save big by selling with Clever.
-With listing fees of just $3,000 or 1%, you'll save an average of $2,885 on a median-priced home in Louisiana.
+With Clever, you'll pay 1.5% in listing fees, putting more money in your pocket.

 Frequently asked questions